-Antiviral Activity in vitro and in vivo
+Antiviral Activity in Cell Culture

-The quantitative relationship between the in vitro susceptibility of human cytomegalovirus (CMV) or herpes simplex virus 1 and 2 (HSV-1 and HSV-2) to FOSCAVIR and clinical response to therapy has not been established and virus sensitivity testing has not been standardized.
-Sensitivity test results, expressed as the concentration of drug required to inhibit by 50% the growth of virus in cell culture (IC50), vary greatly depending on the assay method used, cell type employed and the laboratory performing the test.
-A number of sensitive viruses and their IC50 values are listed below (Table 1).
+The quantitative relationship between the cell culture susceptibility of human cytomegalovirus (CMV) or herpes simplex virus 1 and 2 (HSV-1 and HSV-2) to foscarnet and clinical response to therapy has not been established and virus sensitivity testing has not been standardized.
+Sensitivity test results, expressed as the concentration of drug required to inhibit by 50% the growth of virus in cell culture (EC ${50}$), vary greatly depending on the assay method used, cell type employed and the laboratory performing the test.
+A number of sensitive viruses and their EC ${50}$ values are listed below (Table 1).
+The combination antiviral activity of foscarnet and ganciclovir or acyclovir are not antagonistic in cell culture.